dx-hub-ui/budgy-app/docs/supabase-setup.md

 ## 6. Sprint 2 CRUD validation

-With a signed-in session you can exercise the new category and expense flows:
+With a signed-in session you can exercise the new category and transaction flows:

 1. Navigate to `/categories` and add a couple of sample categories with distinct colors.
 2. Use the delete action to confirm that Supabase writes propagate instantly.
-3. Head to `/new` to create expenses, selecting a category, payment method, and optional description.
+3. Head to `/new` to create a transaction, selecting a category, payment method, and optional description.
 4. After saving, you will be redirected to the dashboard (`/`).

 These steps verify the Supabase mutations and client-side validation introduced in sprint 2.